-The Authority attended 3,673 fires in 2021/22 (4,439 in 2020/21) which was higher than the performance in 2020/21, however it was consistent with the level in the previous two years.
-The three-year average outturn for the 2021-24 period is 3,442 fires, which is lower than the target of 4,210.
-The lower levels of fires can be attributed to outdoor fires and rubbish fires, both of which were lower than previous years and are heavily impacted by the weather.
-There were not any significant periods of prolonged dry weather or significantly low levels of rainfall in 2021.
+The Authority attended 5,175 fires in 2022/23 (3,673 in 2021/22) which was higher than the performance in previous years.
+The three-year average outturn for the 2022-25 period is 4,429 fires, which is higher than the target of 4,210.
+The large increase in the number of fires can be attributed to outdoor fires, which were considerably higher than in previous years and are heavily impacted by the weather.
+The heatwave in 2022 saw the number of fires in July and August double in comparison to the previous three-year average.

-Accidental dwelling fires (ADFs) accounted for 23.7% of all the accidental fires attended in 2021/22.
+Accidental dwelling fires (ADFs) accounted for 18.7% of all the accidental fires attended in 2022/23.
 Historically, the Authority has performed very well in this area and has been amongst the top performers nationally for more than ten consecutive years.
-In 2021/22 524 incidents were attended which is lower than the levels seen in the previous years (-21) but consistent with the levels seen in the previous two years.
-The three year average performance for the medium term period (2021-24) was 521 which is 2.0% better than the target of 532.
+In 2022/23 591 incidents were attended which is higher than the number we have seen in previous years.
+The last time we reported numbers in this region was 2015.
+The numbers involved are relatively small but the increase is still significant However, taking into consideration the months of June and July having the highest number of incidents reported, these can also be linked to the weather and a large amount of those were caused by outdoor fires spreading to properties.
+The three-year average performance for the medium term period (2022-25) was 553 which is 3.8% worse than the target of 532.

-Reducing the number of road traffic collisions (RTCs) across Kent and Medway and the number of people killed or seriously injured (KSI) as a result continues to be a priority for the Authority.
-In 2021/22 the Authority attended 1,043 RTCs which is 371 more than in 2020/21.
-A reduction in RTCs was seen in each month in 2020/21 compared to the previous year which includes a large reduction during the lockdown periods; the months of April and May had only a third of the expected levels of activity for those months and November and January had half the expected levels.
-The number of RTCs attended in 2021/22 was back to consistent levels with the years prior to the pandemic.
+Reducing the number of road traffic collisions (RTCs) across Kent and Medway and the number of people killed or seriously injured (KSI) as a result, continues to be a priority for the Authority.
+In 2022/23 the Authority attended 1,057 RTCs which is fractionally more than in 2021/22 (1,043).
 The Authority continues to work with its partners to promote road safety across the county.

-A large number of on-call stations and some officers respond to immediately life-threatening medical emergency calls, such as suspected heart attacks, in support of the ambulance service.
+A number of on-call stations and some officers respond to immediately life-threatening medical emergency calls, such as suspected heart attacks, in support of the ambulance service.
 Under this arrangement, the Authority's staff are sent to a medical incident as the quickest resource and are always backed up by the ambulance service.
-During 2021/22 the Authority attended 3,412 of these incidents which is higher than the amount attended in the previous year (2,266).
+During 2022/23 the Authority attended 2,304 of these incidents which is lower than the amount attended in the previous year (3,412).

-The Authority's response times to life-threatening incidents has not changed significantly compared to previous years.
-In 2021/22 70.9% of life-threatening incidents were reached within 10 minutes and 81.7% within 12 minutes.
-Overall performance is marginally lower than the targets set for these indicators; 71% and 82% respectively.
+The Authority's response times to life-threatening incidents has declined compared to previous years.
+In 2022/23 66% of life-threatening incidents were reached within 10 minutes and 76.7% within 12 minutes.
+Overall performance is lower than the targets set for these indicators; 71% and 82% respectively.

 In addition to responding to emergency calls, the Authority carries out a number of activities to support our customers and business safety.
-In 2021/22, the Authority's Customer Safety teams have delivered 10,874 Safe and Well Visits to customers across the County.
-In addition to these visits, crews have delivered 10,609 home safety visits.
-Our business safety teams audited 1,383 buildings in 2021/22.
-In addition the Authority has carried out 1,937 building regulation consultations in the last year.
+In 2022/23, the Authority's Customer Safety teams have delivered 11,228 Safe and Well Visits to customers across the County.
+In addition to these visits, crews and the taskforce team have delivered 7,588 home safety visits.
+Our business safety teams carried out 1,089 building inspections as part of our risk-based inspection programme in 2022/23.
+In addition, the Authority has carried out 2,377 building regulation consultations in the last year.